Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Proofs of Theorems , , and

 Similarly, for the second term of equation (\ref{expectationofEE}),

-where the second equality follows from Consistency Assumption \ref{asspConsistency}, the third equality follows from Conditional Exchangeability Assumption \ref{asspCondExcha}, and the fourth equality follows from Main Model Assumption \ref{mainmodel}, Outcome Errors Assumption \ref{epsilonassumption}, and Conditional Independence Between centres Assumption \ref{asspcentreIndep}.
+where the first equality follows from Consistency Assumption \ref{asspConsistency}, the second equality follows from Conditional Exchangeability Assumption \ref{asspCondExcha}, and the third equality follows from Main Model Assumption \ref{mainmodel}, Outcome Errors Assumption \ref{epsilonassumption}, and Conditional Independence Between Centers Assumption \ref{asspcenterIndep}.

 It follows that $\E(U(\B^{*})\mid \overline{\BoldZ}) = 0$. \end{proof}